 - Whistleblowing Policy (PDF) - It is a fundamental principle of employment at the University that employees will not disclose confidential information about the University's affairs.
 However, this Policy deals with circumstances where an individual discovers information that he or she reasonably believes to show that one or more specified types of malpractice, wrongdoing or dangers are taking place within the University, or in conjunction with third parties who are external to the University, such as suppliers or contractors.
 Where the individual reasonably believes that it would be in the public interest to disclose this information, then the Public Interest Disclosure Act 1998 gives legal protection to staff for a disclosure to be made without fear of reprisal.

-- Ethical policy and guidelines for the acceptance and refusal of donations and research and enterprise funding - The University has an obligation to conduct its fundraising, research and enterprise funding operations and relationships in an ethical manner, and to ensure that due diligence is observed when assessing whether or not to accept significant donations and funding or establish specific philanthropic relationships or contracts.
-These guidelines are designed to enable members of the University Council and the staff who support them to make clear and consistent decisions regarding the acceptance or refusal of donations and funding.
-These guidelines are to be observed by all staff of the University of Leicester engaged in these activities on the University’s behalf.
+- Ethical Giving Policy - The University has an obligation to conduct its fundraising and its relationships in an ethical manner.
+Due diligence is observed when assessing whether to accept gifts or to establish specific philanthropic relationships.
+The purpose of this policy and its guidelines is to allow members of the University Council and the staff who support them to make clear and consistent decisions regarding the acceptance or refusal of gifts and funding.
+These guidelines are to be observed by all staff engaged in these activities on the University’s behalf.

 - Research Code of Conduct - The University is committed to maintaining the highest standards of rigour and integrity in the conduct of its research.
 This code provides guidance on good practice in research, and on situations involving alleged misconduct in research.